 eCommerce is the latest and greatest shopping innovation of our time.
 In 2021 retail from e-commerce sales came to almost $5.2 trillion worldwide.
 By 2026, that value is set to grow to $8.1 trillion.
 With numbers like that, it’s no wonder so many companies are racing to get their eCommerce brand started.
-Unfortunately, with that growth has come a rise in eCommerce fraud.
-That’s where eCommerce fraud detection and protection comes into play.
+With that growth has come a rise in eCommerce fraud prevention.
+That’s where eCommerce fraud detection and protection comes into play for your business.

 Table of Contents